What Loan Sizes & Terms Can You Offer?

 Property development loans are designed to be used as a short-term loan, funding only during completion of the scheme.
 Once completed, the loans are repaid, generally, through the sale of the property or refinance on to a longer-term loan.

 The maximum term across the market is 48 months, with most lenders offering loans up to a maximum of 18-24 months.
-Any loans that will be required for more than 24 months are likely to restrict the number of lenders willing to accept the application and could, therefore, increase the interest rate and fees charged.
+Any loans that will be required for more than 24 months are likely to restrict the number of lenders willing to accept the application.
+Therefore, they could increase the interest rate and fees charged.

 The interest rates offered by lenders vary a great deal across the market.
 Experience, loan amount, site location and the amount of loan to gross development value (GDV) play great roles in deciding the rate charged.